theRealProHacker/Positron/README.md

 }
 ```
 This is not possible in Python, which makes me at least jealous.
-However, there is a pretty valid workaround for this using python decorators.
+However, there is a pretty solid workaround for this using python decorators.
 ```python
 @window.onload
 def _():